 The Melbourne scrubbing centre will complement Akamai's existing regional DDoS-mitigation-platform footprint, which includes further scrubbing centres in Sydney, Tokyo, Hong Kong, Osaka and Singapore.

-Akamai’s scrubbing centres are centralised data-cleansing stations, that filter out malicious traffic before it can reach the applications and data centres of Akamai’s customers.
+Akamai's scrubbing centres are centralised data-cleansing stations, that filter out malicious traffic before it can reach the applications and data centers of Akamai's customers.

 By blocking attack traffic at the edge, Akamai helps to make sure that ‘good' traffic can still be processed efficiently, without the end-customers' infrastructures becoming overwhelmed.

 According to Akamai researchers, over the course of 2018, they noticed a 97.7% growth rate in attack size, with a median in January of .56 Gbps ballooning to 1.548 Gbps by December.

 As attackers up the ante with bigger botnets, Akamai is responding with greater capacity to absorb attack traffic.